-Where a recommendation is made to reject an application to modify part of a NESA syllabus, the proprietor and principal (or equivalent) of the school will be given written notice detailing those requirements of the Education Act with which, in the opinion of the Inspector, the proposed modifications may not comply.
+Where a recommendation is made to reject an application to modify part of a NESA syllabus, the principal (or equivalent) and proprietor (where appropriate) of the school will be given written notice detailing those requirements of the Education Act with which, in the opinion of the Inspector, the proposed modifications may not comply.

-The proprietor and principal (or equivalent) will be provided with the opportunity to make written comment to the Registration Committee regarding the recommendation of the Inspector.
-Following consideration of the Inspector's advice and any written comment from the proprietor and/or principal (or equivalent) of the school, the Registration Committee will determine whether it intends to make a recommendation to the Board that the application to modify part of a NESA syllabus be rejected.
-The proprietor and principal (or equivalent) will be informed in writing of the Registration Committee's intention to recommend to the Board that the application to modify part of a NESA syllabus be rejected.
-The proprietor and principal (or equivalent) may seek a review of the decision.
+The principal (or equivalent) and proprietor (where appropriate) will be provided with the opportunity to make written comment to the Registration Committee regarding the recommendation of the Inspector.
+Following consideration of the Inspector's advice and any written comment from the principal (or equivalent) and/or proprietor (where appropriate) of the school, the Registration Committee will determine whether it intends to make a recommendation to the Board that the application to modify part of a NESA syllabus be rejected.
+The principal (or equivalent) and proprietor (where appropriate) will be informed in writing of the Registration Committee's intention to recommend to the Board that the application to modify part of a NESA syllabus be rejected.
+The principal (or equivalent) and proprietor (where appropriate) will be informed in writing of the Registration Committee's intention to recommend to the Board that the application to modify part of a NESA syllabus be rejected.
+The principal (or equivalent) and proprietor (where appropriate) will be informed in writing of the Registration Committee's intention to recommend to the Board that the application to modify part of a NESA syllabus be rejected.
+The principal (or equivalent) and proprietor (where appropriate) may seek a review of the decision.

 An internal review is undertaken by the Board.
-The review process is undertaken by Officers from NESA not involved in the initial assessment of the school's application for approval to modify part of a NESA syllabus.
+The review process is undertaken by Officers from NESA not involved in the initial assessment of the system's or the school's application for approval to modify part of a NESA syllabus.
 The documentation considered by the review includes that submitted by the applicant previously and any additional documentation that the applicant wishes to have considered, the Inspector's advice, the Registration Committee's intended recommendation and the reasons for that recommendation.

-In dealing with an internal review of a recommendation by the Registration Committee to the Board to reject an application to modify part of a NESA syllabus, the Board will consider the Inspector's advice, any written comments from the proprietor and principal (or equivalent) in relation to the Inspector's advice, the Registration Committee's recommendation and reasons for the recommendation, and the internal review report prepared by another Inspector not associated with the original inspection report.
+In dealing with an internal review of a recommendation by the Registration Committee to the Board to reject an application to modify part of a NESA syllabus, the Board will consider the Inspector's advice, any written comments from the principal (or equivalent) and proprietor (where appropriate) in relation to the Inspector's advice, the Registration Committee's recommendation and reasons for the recommendation, and the internal review report prepared by another Inspector not associated with the original inspection report.